retraigo/lemonsoda/src/curve/bezier/README.md

 and ends at the last point while almost never passing through the intermediate control points.
 The intermediate points instead control the direction of the curve.

+Functions under this module generate an array of points that would form a bezier curve when connected.